White supremacist rallies in Va. lead to violence

 Clashes in Charlottesville

-Virginia State Police told CBS News there were multiple injuries from the car which plowed into the crowd, ranging from minor to life-threatening.
+Virginia State Police told CBS News there were multiple injuries from the car which plowed into the crowd.

+Twenty patients were taken to UVA Medical Center.
+Nineteen were being assessed and treated.

 Credit: Bo Erickson/CBS News